 Rarely, leaks might cause water to build up in floorboards, leaking through to the next floor and rupturing paintwork.
 Leaks in the pipework are generally harder to detect - look for new watermarks or damp spots on your walls and ceilings.

-How to find where the leak is coming from
+How to find a radiator leak

 Firstly, make sure your radiators are totally dry - wipe them down with a cloth.
 Then, shut your central heating off and turn it on again to get the water flowing to your radiators.

 Then, locate the suspected leaking radiator and watch carefully for any trickle of water over the radiator body or valve.
 The pipes leading to and from the radiator may also be leaking.